 Blade: The blades in this set are crafted from high-quality German stainless steel, and right out of the box, they were impressively sharp.

-I’ve been testing the set for several weeks, testing each knife on a variety of items.
-The 8″ chef knife handled onions, tomatoes, and even limes with ease, though limes offered a slight challenge, it still sliced precisely without crushing.
+Cutting Performance: I’ve been testing the set for several weeks, testing each knife on a variety of items.
+The 8″ chef knife handled onions, tomatoes, and even limes with ease, though limes offered a slight challenge; it still sliced precisely without crushing.
 The 5″ Santoku and 5″ utility knives excelled at dicing and chopping vegetables, feeling balanced and effortless in hand.
 I even managed to cut through chicken and rib bones with careful motion, showcasing the steel’s strength and durability.

 The 3.5″ paring knife was perfect for delicate tasks, easily peeling and slicing small fruits without slipping.
-The six 4.5″ serrated steak knives blew me away, cutting a tough, inexpensive steak required almost no effort.
+The six 4.5″ non-serrated steak knives blew me away, cutting a tough, inexpensive steak required almost no effort.
 The blade literally glided through meat like butter, and even fresh bread and cheese were sliced cleanly without tearing.

 Handle: The handles on these knives feel solid and well-made, with a durable, wear-resistant finish that gives me confidence during daily use.
 Each knife has a full-tang construction, and I can feel the blade running straight through the handle, which reassures me about long-term durability.
 The craftsmanship is clean, with a smooth bolster and comfortable shaping that fits naturally in my hand.